crashtest-security/devsecops-example-heroku/README.md

 - To integrate a dynamic vulnerability scan using the Crashtest Security Suite, log in on https://crashtest.cloud and create a new project with the following settings:

     - Project Type: Multi Page Application
-    - Title: Chose a title you like
+    - Title: Choose a title you like
     - Protocol: https
     - URL: The URL that your application is running (Copy from your browser address bar after clicking on "Open App" in Heroku).